-For the endline, we plan to follow-up 24 individuals per cluster for a total of 3,200 observations (about 80% of the baseline sample).
-These individuals will be randomly selected from the full sample.
-The experimental sample for the evaluation of the BPC was reduced and includes 88 clusters for a total of 1,524 observations, plus 264 standard winners.
-The BPC sample is partially overlapping with the STRYDE baseline as it involves the groups of the BCs that were not part of the impact evaluation as well as the groups, and students, of the other BCs who were part of the evaluation but allowed to re-mobilize participants as needed.
+For the endline, we plan to follow-up about 18 individuals per cluster for a total of 2,430 observations.
+These individuals will be randomly selected from the full baseline sample.
+This selection will be proportional to the percentage of people in the cluster who participated in the BPC and those who did not.
+In line with these percentages, we will also re-weight all remaining BPC participants included in the baseline and add them to the endline sample.
+This sample sums up to 3,808 observations.
+The experimental sample for the evaluation of the BPC includes all participants from 88 clusters for a total of 1,496 observations, plus 249 standard winners.
+The BPC sample is partially overlapping with the STRYDE endline as it involves the groups of the